wp-plugins/simplr-registration-form/readme.txt

-=== Simplr User Registration Form ===
+=== Simplr Registration Form Plus+ ===
 Contributors: mpvanwinkle77
 Donate link: http://www.mikevanwinkle.com/
-Tags: registration, signup, wordpress 3.0, cms, users, user management Requires at least: 2.8
+Tags: registration, signup, wordpress 3.5, cms, users, user management Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.5
-Stable tag: 1.8.4
+Stable tag: 2.2.0

 This plugin allows users to easily add a custom user registration form anywhere on their site using simple shortcode.

 == Description ==

-The goal of this plugin is to give developers and advanced Wordpress users a simple way to create role-specific registration forms for their Wordpress website.
-For instance, you might be running an education based site in which you wanted both teachers and students to participate.
-This plugin enables you to create distinct registration forms for each type of registrant.

-Because the focus is on separating registrants, I have not focused on creating a highly customizable form like <a href="http://wordpress.org/extend/plugins/register-plus/" title="Register Plus">Register Plus</a>.

-To use this plugin simply employ the shortcode <code>[register]</code> on any Wordpress post or page.
-The default role is "subscriber".
-To apply another role to the registration simply use the the role parameter, for instance: <code>[Register role="editor"]</code>.
-If you have created custom roles you may use them as well.

-For advanced options, insert the shortcode using the TinyMCE button.
+This plugin creates a user interface for adding custom registration forms to any post or page on your WordPress website.
+Simply navigate to the edit page for post or page on which you would like the form to appear and click the registration forms button.
+A popup menu will appear guiding you through the options.

+The plugin also creates an interface for adding/removing fields to be used in the registration form.

 == Installation ==

-1. Download `simplr_reg_page.zip` and upload contents to the `/wp-content/plugins/` directory
+1. Download `simplr-registration-form-plus.zip` and upload contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `[Register role="YOUROLE"]` in the page or post you would like to contain a registration form.
+1. Insert forms using the TinyMCE registration button.

 == Frequently Asked Questions ==